 - Government Policies: Government policies like rapid urbanization, easy availability of home loans, and extension of CLSS will undoubtedly increase the demand for paint and with Asian Paints strong dealer network, innovative products, and royale play, Asian paints can make a massive revenue out of this.

-- The scarcity of raw materials: Every industry to function well has a high demand for raw materials and these raw materials that are required control the pricing of the product.
-If the scarcity of raw materials occurs the materials required by the paint industry increases in value, so does the value of paint.
-The jump in prices in the paint can be a big threat to the paint industry, as higher the prices of paint go this can affect the selling of paint, which in return gives lower revenue.
+- The scarcity of raw materials: Every industry to function well has a high demand for raw materials and these raw materials are required to control the pricing of the product.
+If the scarcity of raw materials occurs the materials required by the paint industry increase in value, and so does the value of paint.
+The jump in prices of paint can be a big threat to the paint industry, as the higher the prices of paint go this can affect the selling of paint, which in turn gives lower revenue.

-- Government regulations: Regulation and laws issued by the government can sometimes have an adverse effect on the company.
+- Government regulations: Regulations and laws issued by the government can sometimes have an adverse effect on the company.

 With the SWOT analysis of Asian Paints, we were able to understand a lot about the company and the industry at large.
 Let us conclude our learnings in the conclusion below.